What did Jesus talk about the most? What did He preach about the most? The Bible topics that Jesus taught about most probably aren’t what you think.

-If you have been in church during a money series I guarantee the pastor said Jesus taught more about money than anything else.
-And that’s partially true.
-Jesus did talk a lot about money, but he didn’t teach about it as much as some say.
+If you’ve been to church during a money series you’ve probably heard that Jesus taught about money more than anything else.
+And Jesus did talk a lot about money, but he didn’t teach about it in the way that you might think.

-The answer to what Jesus did teach about most will depend on which lens you want to look through.
+So, what did Jesus teach about the most?
+How we answer that question will depend on which lens we look through.
 You can count specific words Jesus used, the number of parables told on specific topics, or the number of verses dedicated to various subjects.
 Depending on how you count it you will get different answers.
-Plus we only have a small sampling of Jesus’ teachings, so who knows what he taught about that wasn’t recorded.

 Rather than put an argument out for what single topic Jesus taught about most, I want to look at the range of topics Jesus taught about.
 That way we can see some of the important themes that Jesus continually went back to.

 The common statistic given to show how much Jesus emphasized money is that 11 of the 39 parables talk about money.
-To add emphasis sometimes it’s pointed out that 1 out of every 7 verses in there talks about money.
+To add emphasis sometimes it’s pointed out that 1 out of every 7 verses of Jesus’ words talk about money.
 Those are both true.
 BUT those stats don’t tell the whole story.

 Jesus did talk a lot about money, there’s no debating that.
-However many, specifically pastors, have overemphasized Jesus’ teaching on money.
+However many, specifically pastors, have overemphasized Jesus’ teaching on money to prove their point.
 Oftentimes Jesus is simply using money as an illustration to a bigger point.
 Thus he’s not really teaching about money; he’s using it as an illustration to a bigger point.

-Eleven of Jesus’ parables do mention money.
-Eighteen of Jesus’ parables also mention food, but that doesn’t make it the point of the stories.
 What I’m getting at is money is not the focal point to many of those 11 parables.
 And in a quest to prove a point, many have thrown out a statistic to back a point without doing much research.
 Thus we have this idea in our heads that Jesus was always talking about money.
-But in reality he wasn’t.
+But in reality, he wasn’t.

 Did Jesus talk about money?
 Yes.
 Does he care how we use our money?
 Yes.
 Is it the most talked-about/taught issue?
 Not even close.